 (Photo by Ezra Shaw/Getty Images)

-Ingram, 32, is a three-time Pro Bowler and has recorded 49 sacks in his nine seasons with the Chargers.
-However, he did deal with a knee injury last year and was limited to just seven games, and he didn’t record a sack and had just 10 tackles.
+Ingram, 32, has a strong resume as a three-time Pro Bowler, and he recorded 49 sacks in his nine seasons with the Chargers.
+A knee injury limited Ingram to just seven games last year, and he didn’t record a sack and had just 10 tackles.

 However, if Ingram can stay healthy, there's a ton of potential.